-This annual exhibition of upcycled and eco-friendly art is inspired by the all too often confusing definition of what constitutes ‘Eco Friendly’ and what you see isn’t always what you get and how this can be applied to climate change and environmental issues.
+This annual exhibition of upcycled and eco-friendly art is inspired by the all too often confusing definition of what constitutes ‘Eco Friendly’ and what you see isn’t always what you get.
+The artists have explored how this can be applied to climate change and environmental issues.

 Eco Create is an eco and upcycling artisans networking group created by magazine collage artist Kirsty Adamson and indie dyer Charlotte Rhoades.
 The group is based in Derby but has members throughout the UK and they have an online marketplace and directory as well as an extensive blog packed with project ideas and interviews.